 While it’s well known that most small business don’t ever really properly launch, (most don’t survive their first 18 months), bigger business go to the wall for another simple reason.

 Living as I do ‘Down-Under’ (the home of innovation we’ll all agree 😊) people have a saying that encapsulates the fatal ethos, “She’ll be right!”

 So before you find out the market has left you behind, and it’s not right, regardless of your company size, put in place actions to ensure that you’re in tune with today’s market.
 And put time into discussing and put into place actions based on where you can see the market is likely to be going tomorrow.

 How’s your market resilience?

-We’d love to hear what you do to keep your company staying alive and living longer.
+What do you do to keep your company staying alive and living longer?